Mole Antonelliana in Turin

 National Museum of Cinema / Museo Nazionale del Cinema

-The Mole Antonelliana houses the National Museum of Cinema, one of the most significant museums of its kind in the world.
-Spread over several floors, the museum offers a fascinating journey through the history of cinema.
+Inside the Mole Antonelliana, you’ll find the National Cinema Museum, one of the most important film museums in the world.
+Spread over several levels, it takes you on a fascinating journey through the history of cinema, from the earliest moving images to today’s Hollywood blockbusters.

 Linda smiling at the camera with the interior of the Mole Antonelliana in Turin behind her.
 The multi-level museum showcases various exhibits and posters, with a large screen displaying a movie scene in the background.